OmniOpt: A tool for

 Hyperparameter Optimization

 • Omniopt is robust.
-It checks and installs all dependencies automatically and fixes many problems in the background without the user even noticing that they have occurred.
+It checks and installs all dependencies automatically and fixes many problems in the background.

 OmniOpt logo